XiaochenFu/DMD_Ephys/ReadMe.txt

 ## Note: In the future versions, the parameters will be defined only once.
 One log file should be generated once we run the scripts.

+### Settting for optometer
+*Basic settings*
+Max power 50mW
+Max intensity 20W/cm^2 = 200mW/mm^2
+Wavelength Correction: CH1 OUT not wavelength corrected.
+Analog bandwidth setting: try hogh and low? voltage is range de- pendent within the interval from -10V to +10V For pulse signal Photodiode sensor: It can follow short pulses in the ns range.
+It is important that the pulse peak power is within the maximum power range of the sensor.
+It is also important that the power range is set that accordingly the peak power is within this range, otherwise the reading will clip at the range end and lead to a wrong average value.
+Further it is important to use a power range in manual mode that can measure the peak value, therefore the Min-Max function is very helpful.
+Depending on the pulse length and repetition rate the bandwidth setting will influence the power reading.
+It is recommended to use the low bandwidth setting for a stable display; when the pulse should be monitored via the analog output, the bandwidth should be set to ‘HI’.
+(Mannual page 55)